Public transport in New Zealand: Christchurch

+Otago

 Dunedin

-Dunedin has a substantial public transport system based around buses.
-There are 14 routes, covering the Dunedin urban area (including Mosgiel and Port Chalmers), plus a service to Waikouaiti and Palmerston.
-Services are administered by the Otago Regional Council, and run mainly by Citibus (owned by the Dunedin City Council) and Passenger Transport, (a private company based in Invercargill).
+Dunedin's public transport system is based around buses, and formerly, trams, and the Dunedin cable car.
+There are 20 routes, covering the Dunedin area (including Mosgiel and Port Chalmers), plus a service to Waikouaiti and Palmerston.
+Services are operated privately by Ritchies and Go Bus, on routes and fares determined by Otago Regional Council, under the brand name "Orbus".

+The system operates primarily radially, with suburban buses heading into the centre city, and then back out to a suburb on the other side, before returning back the other way.
+There is also a single orbital route along the ridge of the city.

+The majority of bus routes in the centre city run on the same streets, effectively increasing bus frequency between the University of Otago and The Oval.
+Despite this, all the roads in the CBD are open to all traffic, including the Dunedin Bus Hub terminal.

 The city formerly operated other forms of public transport — the Dunedin cable tramway system (similar to the famous San Francisco cable cars) operated between 1881 and 1957, and electric trams operated on several routes from 1900 to 1956.
-Commuter trains ran from the Dunedin Railway Station to Mosgiel and Port Chalmers until 1979 and 1982, respectively.
+Suburban trains ran from the Dunedin Railway Station to Mosgiel and Port Chalmers until 1979 and 1982, respectively.

 Hamilton

 Hamilton has a bus system under the name BUSIT covering most of its urban area, with around 25 routes.
-There are also bus services to (and sometimes between) other towns in the Waikato region — Taupo, Huntly, Coromandel, Thames, Tokoroa, Meremere, Te Kauwhata, Cambridge, Paeroa, Raglan, Mangakino, and Te Awamutu are among the destinations.
+There are also bus services to (and sometimes between) other towns in the Waikato region — Taupō, Huntly, Coromandel, Thames, Tokoroa, Meremere, Te Kauwhata, Cambridge, Paeroa, Raglan, Mangakino, and Te Awamutu are among the destinations.

 Hamilton formerly had a commuter train to Auckland, the Waikato Connection.
 Proposals were floated in 2007 to re-instate the service.
 The proposal was dropped in a 2011 report in favour of extension only from Pukekohe to Tuakau.
 Plans for a commuter service between Hamilton and Papakura were revisited in 2017 and received funding in 2019.
 The service, called Te Huia, launched in April 2021.